dgloves/DSS-Gymnasium/Env_build_basics.md

 The Master.dss file then calls all other name.dss files and sets the circuit up for use.

-2. Using the OpenDSSDirect interface, create a .py file which performs similar operations:
+2. Using the OpenDSSDirect interface, create a .py file which performs similar operations to customize your circuit:

 Import packages
 ```python